dfourer/ASTRES_toolbox/README.md

 ## Code Example

-The figures produced in our paper can be generated using:
+The figures produced in [1] can be generated using:

-*Fig1_Ligo_compare.m*,
+*Fig1_Ligo_compare.m*\\

 *Fig2_cello.m*

 ## Motivation

-This toolbox is proposed with the sake of making our researches reproducible.
+This toolbox is proposed with the sake of reproducible research.
-Anyone can reuse and modify this software for academic purposes.
+Anyone can reuse and modify this software for academic purposes only.

 ## API Reference